 While these early views led to many exotic interpretations of a foreign origin of Wagadu, these views are generally disregarded by scholars.
 Levtzion and Spaulding, for example, argue that al-Idrisi's testimony should be looked at critically due to demonstrably gross miscalculations in geography and historical chronology.
 At the same time, they associate Ghana with the local Soninke.
 In addition, the archaeologist and historian Raymond Mauny argues that al-Kati's and al-Saadi's views of a foreign origin cannot be regarded as reliable.

 He argues that the interpretations were based on the later presence (after Ghana's demise) of nomadic interlopers, on the assumption that they were the historic ruling caste, and that the writers did not adequately consider contemporary accounts such as those of Ya'qubi (872 CE), al-Masudi (c.
 944 CE), Ibn Hawqal (c.
 977 CE), and al-Biruni (c.
 1036 CE), as well as al-Bakri, all of whom describe the population and rulers of Ghana as "negroes".
 Complex societies based on trans-Saharan trade in salt and gold had existed in the region since ancient times.
-Still, introducing the camel to the western Sahara in the 3rd century CE opened the way to great changes in the area that became the Ghana Empire.
+Still, introducing the camel to the western Sahara in the 3rd century CE opened the way to significant changes in the area that became the Ghana Empire.

 It is mentioned for the first time in written records by Muḥammad ibn Mūsā al-Khwārizmī in 830.
 In the 11th century, the Cordoban scholar Al-Bakri traveled to the region and detailed the kingdom.
 As the empire declined c.
 1100, it finally became a vassal of the rising Mali Empire at some point in the 13th century.
 When, in 1957, the Gold Coast became the first country in sub-Saharan Africa to gain its independence from colonial rule, it renamed itself Ghana in honor of the long-gone empire.